cloudfoundry/docs-cloudfoundry-concepts/architecture/execution-agent.html.md

 ## <a id='run-standalone'></a>Staging ##

-See the [How Applications Are Staged](../how-applications-are-staged.html) page for a description of the application staging flow used by DEA.
+See the [How Applications Are Staged](../how-applications-are-staged.html) page for a description of the application staging flow the DEA uses.

 These are the stating messages that a DEA publishes on NATS:

-- `staging.advertise` --- Stagers (now DEA's) broadcast their capacity/capability
+- `staging.advertise` --- Stagers (now DEAs) broadcast their capacity/capability

 - `staging.locate` --- Stagers respond to any message on this subject with a `staging.advertise` message (CC uses this to bootstrap)

-- `staging.<uuid>.start` --- Stagers respond to requests on this subject to stage applicationss
+- `staging.<uuid>.start` --- Stagers respond to requests on this subject to stage applications

 - `staging` --- Stagers (in a queue group) respond to requests to stage an application (old protocol)

 ## <a id='logs'></a>Logs

+[Steno](https://github.com/cloudfoundry/steno) handles the DEA logging.
-The DEA's logging is handled by [Steno](https://github.com/cloudfoundry/steno).
-The DEA can be configured to log to a file, a syslog server or both.
-If neither is provided, it will log to its stdout.
+You can configure the DEA to log to a file, a syslog server, or both.
+If neither is provided, the DEA logs to its stdout.
 The logging level specifies the verbosity of the logs (e.g. `warn`, `info`, `debug`).